 Financial Information.We may collect financial information related to an individual such as any bank or credit card details used to transact with us and other information that allows us to transact with the individual and/or provide them with our services;

-Statistical Information.We may collect information about an individual’s online and offline preferences, habits, movements, trends, decisions, associations, memberships, finances, purchases and other information for statistical purposes; and
+Statistical Information.We may collect information about an individual’s online and offline preferences, habits, movements, trends, decisions, associations, memberships, finances, purchases and other information for statistical and product improvement purposes; and

 Information an individual sends us.We may collect any personal correspondence that an individual sends us, or that is sent to us by others about the individual’s activities.